Anterior lumbar interbody fusion

 What is an ALIF?

 During an anterior lumbar interbody fusion procedure, the patient is placed on his or her back and the surgeon approaches the surgery through a 3- to 5-inch incision in the patient’s abdomen.
-After creating space to access the spine, the surgeon will then remove the diseased disc and bone material, creating a space for a box or cage to be inserted around the vertebrae.
+After creating space to access the spine, the surgeon will then remove the degenerative disc and bone material, creating space for a box or cage to be inserted around the vertebrae.
 Once the disc has been removed, the surgeon will insert rods and screws to hold the vertebrae in place.
 Surgeons may then also insert a bone graft to promote fusion between the two vertebrae.

 Is anterior lumbar interbody fusion right for me?

 Anterior lumbar interbody fusion is often an effective treatment for lumbar pain.
-However, it does have its limitations in creating stability, especially among patients with a “tall” disc.
-Before electing to undergo any surgery, patients should exhaust all other conservative options, as well as conduct research surrounding alternative surgical procedures.
-Many individuals with spondylolisthesis or spondylosis may not require surgery and can often ease the symptoms of these conditions through nonsurgical methods such as medication, physical therapy, weight loss and stretching.
+However, it does have its limitations in creating stability and risk of certain complication.
+Before electing to undergo any surgery, patients should exhaust all other conservative options, as well as conduct research surrounding the full range of surgical procedures.
+Many people with spondylolisthesis or spondylosis may not require surgery and can often ease the symptoms of these conditions through nonsurgical methods such as medication, physical therapy, therapeutic massage, diet, exercise and stretching.

 Minimally invasive alternatives